 - You can't sleep or camp on Santa Monica Beach.

 How to Get to Santa Monica Beach

-To reach Santa Monica State Beach, take I-10 west to where it ends at Pacific Coast Highway (CA Hwy 1).
-Several large, paid public parking lots are just north of the pier along Pacific Coast Highway.
+Driving to Santa Monica State Beach is easy, Take I-10 west to where it ends at Pacific Coast Highway (California Highway 1).
+Several large paid public parking lots are near the pier along Pacific Coast Highway are at beach level.